 While all the talk about Brazil the past decade has been centered on politics, crime, and football, the currency has been quietly losing ground against the U.S. dollar.
 For the first time since I started writing about travel bargains more than a decade and a half ago on this Cheapest Destinations Blog, I can honestly say this is a great time to visit Rio.
 As I mentioned in this post a while back, Brazil feels like it’s on sale this year.
+(This was pre-Covid.
+Once it’s safe again, the deals will be even more dramatic.)

 I have avoided traveling to Brazil for a long time.
 Historically it’s been overpriced and a poor value, plus the hefty visa fee and red tape made it seem like the country didn’t really want tourists from other countries.
 Their tourism board has done very little outreach and not made much of a case for visiting outside of carnaval and sporting events.
 The hotel infrastructure in Rio has long lagged behind that of its neighbors—even when they were hosting the World Cup and Olympics.